-If you are starting in the world of photography, surely you still have many doubts about which parameters are better than others when it comes to approaching a specific type of photography.
+If you are starting in the world of photography, you still doubt which parameters are better than others when approaching a specific type of photography.

-It is always recommended that you spend time and learn by trial / error with the manual mode , but there are also some automatic and semi-automatic modes that can serve as a learning method .
-For this reason, in this article we are going to know in depth the scene modes of your SLR camera.
+It is always recommended that you spend time and learn by trial/error with the manual mode, but some automatic and semi-automatic modes can serve as a learning method.
+For this reason, in this article, we will know in depth the scene modes of your SLR camera.

 What are the Scene Modes of your SLR Camera?

-Scene modes are preset image configurations that, automatically or manually, adjust the camera within specific parameters adapted to the type of photography we want to take .
-They are those little icons that are drawn on the upper dial of your camera: the woman with the hat, the mountains, the flower.
+Scene modes are preset image configurations that automatically adjust the camera within specific parameters adapted to the type of photography we want to take.
+They are those little icons drawn on the upper dial of your camera: the woman with the hat, the mountains, the flower.

 Most semi-professional cameras incorporate scene modes, although the most professional ones tend to do without them.
-In fact, professional photographers do not usually use them, since there is nothing better than manual mode to choose the parameters you need for your capture or create your own modes, which is the option offered by the most professional cameras.
+Professional photographers do not usually use them since there is nothing better than manual mode to choose the parameters you need to capture or create your modes, which is the option offered by the most professional cameras.

-However, if you are starting in the world of photography, trying scene modes can help you to know a little more what type of parameters are most recommended for each type of photography and thus become familiar with aspects and terms such as shutter speed, aperture or white balance .
+However, if you start in the world of photography, trying scene modes can help you know a little more about what type of parameters are most recommended for every kind of photography and become familiar with aspects and terms such as shutter speed aperture or white balance.
 If you try, you will realize that the parameters will vary according to the capture you want to make.

 Scene Modes Analyzed in Detail

 If you are going to spend the day in the countryside, don’t forget to try Landscape Mode.
-In fact, the icon that represents this mode is precisely a landscape with two peaks of a mountain.
-Landscapes are typically shot on a tripod and at narrow apertures ( high f-numbers ) to ensure that the widest possible view is sharp.
+The icon that represents this mode is precisely a landscape with two peaks of a mountain.
+Landscapes are typically shot on a tripod and at narrow apertures ( high f-numbers ) to ensure that the broadest possible view is sharp.

-For this reason, landscape mode will emphasize those small apertures (high f-numbers) for a wider depth of field.
-It is like using the semi-automatic mode with aperture priority (A) but with much less control over the parameters, since it will be the camera that decides those settings.
+For this reason, landscape mode will emphasize those small apertures (high f-numbers) for a more comprehensive depth of field.
+It is like using the semi-automatic method with aperture priority (A) but with much less control over the parameters since it will be the camera that decides those settings.
 Use this mode for vivid landscape shots under daylight.

-The Child Scene Mode addresses the need to saturate colors in a child’s clothing and any colorful background , but without excessively saturating the skin colors so that they remain soft and natural.
+The Child Scene Mode addresses the need to saturate colors in a child’s clothing and any colorful background, but without excessively saturating the skin colors to remain soft and natural.
 The icon that usually represents it is that of a child with a cap and raised arms, simulating movement.

-The goal in this mode, therefore, is for the child’s clothing and background details to be captured vividly, while providing a balance between shutter speed and aperture .
+Therefore, this mode’s goal is for the child’s clothing and background details to be captured vividly while balancing shutter speed and aperture.
 As it does?
-Using a shutter speed fast enough to capture a moving child and a wide enough aperture for the child to appear sharp.
+Using a shutter speed fast enough to catch a moving child and a wide enough gap for the child appears sharp.

-Since sports typically involve people or objects moving quickly, Sport Scene Mode emphasizes faster shutter speeds to freeze motion .
+Sports Scene Mode emphasizes faster shutter speeds to freeze motion since sports typically involve people or objects moving quickly.
 The icon that usually represents this mode is a person running.

-The camera therefore tries to find the fastest shutter speed the camera allows and increase the aperture ( low f-numbers ) to obtain an acceptable exposure .
-Therefore, you will get relatively shallow depths of field .
-This mode is very similar to the shutter-priority semi-automatic (S) mode , but with less control over this parameter.
-For a sequence of shots, be sure to select burst mode to increase the chance of getting a perfect shot.
+Therefore, the camera tries to find the fastest shutter speed the camera allows and increase the aperture ( low f-numbers ) to obtain an acceptable exposure.
+Consequently, you will get relatively shallow depths of the field.
+This mode is very similar to the shutter-priority semi-automatic (S) mode but less control over this parameter.
+For a sequence of shots, be sure to select burst mode to increase the chance of getting a perfect image.

 Macro Mode is often used for close-up shots of flowers, insects, and other small objects (although no matter how close you are, you will always need a macro lens for optimal results).
 The icon with which this mode is usually represented is a flower with pointed petals and two leaves.

-This mode uses a fast shutter speed to minimize camera shake and blur the photo while trying to provide a depth of field wide enough to focus on the subject or object in question.
-To avoid the appearance of jitters, it is recommended that if you use this mode you also use a tripod.
+This mode uses a fast shutter speed to minimize camera shake and blur the photo while providing a depth of field wide enough to focus on the subject or object in question.
+To avoid jitters’ appearance, it is recommended that if you use this mode, you also use a tripod.